Lisztos/Sublify/README.md

-# Motivator - macOS Desktop Motivation App
+# Subliminal Motivator - macOS Desktop Motivation App

-A powerful macOS desktop application that displays personalized motivational messages or images at configurable intervals to help boost your productivity and mindset throughout the day.
+A powerful macOS desktop application that displays personalized motivational messages or images using subliminal timing (125ms) or visible durations to influence your subconscious mind and boost productivity throughout the day.

 ## Features